QuGAN: A Quantum State Fidelity based Generative Adversarial Network: Introduction

-Although GANs have been tremendously powerful, the performance is bounded by its own limitations; training GANs commonly suffers convergence problems \cite{roth2017stabilizing}, ever-increasing computational complexity, vanishing gradients, and mode collapse \cite{arjovsky2017wasserstein}.
-As contributions from both industry and academia continue to improve the overall performance of GANs, and the boundary is pushed further, studies on developing quantum GANs \cite{PhysRevResearch.2.033212,Hueaav2761} have started to draw attention due to the allure of quantum supremacy, recently demonstrated by Google \cite{quantumsupremacy}, as well as hopes to find a possible quantum speedup.
-For instance, qGAN~\cite{zoufal2019quantum} utilizes $O(\text{poly}(n))$ qubits to train a GAN to learn a random distribution and generate similar patterns.
+Although GANs have been both tremendously powerful and interesting, their performance is bounded by multiple factors: training a GAN commonly suffers from a stable convergence problem \cite{roth2017stabilizing}, ever-increasing computational complexity in relation to deep neural networks \cite{orponen1994computational} and computer vision tasks, vanishing gradients, and mode collapse \cite{arjovsky2017wasserstein}.
+As contributions from both industry and academia continue to attempt to tackle aforementioned problems, studies on developing Quantum Deep Learning models \cite{garg2020advances,wiebe2014quantum,PhysRevResearch.2.033212,Hueaav2761, stein2022quclassi, stein2021hybrid} have started to draw attention in recent years.
+This can be attributed most likely due to the allure of quantum supremacy, recently demonstrated by Google \cite{quantumsupremacy}, as well as hopes to find a possible quantum advantage within the machine learning domain.
+Currently, most Quantum GAN's proposed discuss potential uses such as data loading or attempt to attain an advantage over their classical counterparts \cite{lloyd2018quantum,hu2019quantum,zoufal2019quantum,verdon2019learning,beer2020training,chen2019variational,dallaire2018quantum}.
+Quantum Deep learning continues to draw attention within Quantum Machine Learning, and has shown signs of significant promise with accuracy's super-seeding similarly designed classical networks \cite{jiang2020can}.
+This line of Quantum-enabled research is motivated by the aforementioned allure of a potential quantum advantage which could partially alleviate the computational complexity issue, as well as searching for a solution to the mode collapse, growing computational costs of classical neural networks and vanishing gradients problem.
+An example of an established Quantum GAN is demonstrated in ~\cite{zoufal2019quantum} which makes the use of $O(\text{poly}(n))$ quantum bits to train a GAN to learn random distributions, generating similar patterns.